Wondering how to cook cod? Here's the information and recipes you need to buy cod and cook it in the oven or on the

 It's easy to cook cod fillets in a skillet on the stove.
 Just heat olive oil or butter in your pan and add the fish, seasonings and toppings.
 Cover and cook for 10 minutes, or until the cod flakes easily with a fork.

-Try my Nonna's Sautéed Cod with Tomatoes.
+Try my Nonna's Skillet Cod with Tomatoes.
 It's got a great Mediterranean flair, with garlic, olive oil, parsley and black olives.

 Cod is often used for fish and chips or fish sandwiches, because it holds up really well when battered and fried.
 You can make deep-fried, Beer-Battered Cod or shallow-fry cod with less oil.

 My Fried Baccalà, made from dried, salted cod that's been thawed and rehydrated, includes a simple but delicious fish batter of seasoned flour and beaten eggs.
 This Pan-Fried Cod Fish (using fresh cod) has a similar batter, with a nice kick from Old Bay Seasoning (affiliate link).

 Just dredge your fish in the eggs and flour, then pan-fry it in oil with a high smoke point, such as avocado oil or canola.
 (Make sure to heat the oil until it reaches 350 degrees F before adding the cod to the pan. )

 Top the fried cod with a squeeze of lemon, and feel free to dip it in mayonnaise!

 You should cook cod until you can flake it easily with a fork.
 Cooking time will depend on the thickness of your fish and the method you choose.

 In general, it should take 15 minutes at 400 degrees F to cook it in the oven.
 Sautéeing cod on the stove takes about 10 minutes, while pan-frying takes 5-8 minutes.
 Deep-frying cod takes just three minutes, since the fish is completely submerged in hot oil.

 Cod is usually sold in either boneless, skinless fillets, which are large, or cod loins, which are smaller and cut from the thickest part of the fillet.
 It's usually labeled by whether it came from the Atlantic or Pacific ocean.